 “Heart Cord” and “Grandma in Bloom” by Paperless Post

-Have a Mother’s Day gift delivered
+6. Have a Mother’s Day gift delivered

 If you are not near your mama, have something delivered and dropped off.
-Whether a gift card to her favorite salon (for a future visit), flowers from a nearby florist, a cake from the best bakery in town, a delivered meal from a beloved restaurant or a special bottle from a nearby wine shop, these last-minute Mother’s Day gifts are a thoughtful way to show you care.
-It’s also a thoughtful way to spread cheer in the community Mom loves: These gestures support the local economy, in a time when many businesses are struggling to get by.
+Whether a gift card to her favorite salon (for a future visit), flowers from a nearby florist, a cake from the best bakery in town, a delivered meal from a beloved restaurant, or a special bottle from a nearby wine shop, these last-minute Mother’s Day gifts are a thoughtful way to show you care.
+It’s also a thoughtful way to spread cheer in the community Mom loves: These gestures support the local economy, at a time when many businesses are struggling to get by.